 - Jerez de la Frontera DO

 What are the 3 main grapes of Jerez?

 What is the most planted grape in Jerez?

-Palomino accounts for roughly 90% of all plantings in Jerez.
+Palomino accounts for the vast majority (~90%) of all plantings in Jerez.

-Palomino is a neutral grape that's uniformally low in acid.
+Palomino is a neutral grape that's uniformly low in acid.

 What usually happens to Palomino grapes after they are picked?

 Palomino grapes are pressed immediately to prevent unwanted oxidation.